Table 4.

 Mat

-? = unknown; AD = autosomal dominant; AR = autosomal recessive; COFS = cerebrooculofacioskeletal syndrome; CS = Cockayne syndrome; DiffDx = differential diagnosis; Mat = maternal; MOI = mode of inheritance; NA = not applicable; XL = X-linked
+AD = autosomal dominant; AR = autosomal recessive; COFS = cerebrooculofacioskeletal syndrome; CS = Cockayne syndrome; Mat = maternal; MOI = mode of inheritance; XL = X-linked

 1.

-Most leukodystrophies are not associated with growth failure, with the possible exception of the connatal form of Pelizaeus-Merzbacher disease.
+Most leukodystrophies are not associated with growth restriction, with the exception of the severe or "connatal" form of Pelizaeus-Merzbacher disease, in which children may have short stature and poor weight gain.

 2.